katesclau/letisgo/README.md

 - `make dev`: Run the development server.
 - `make test`: Run the test suite.
 - `make build`: Build the project for production.

-By following these guidelines, you can effectively use and extend LETISGO to suit your project's needs.